wp-plugins/image-collections/readme.txt

 Please note that this plugin isn't suitable for non-developers.
 You need to build your own custom plugin to use Image Collections.

-How to use Image Collections in other plugins see:
+To see how to use Image Collections in other plugins check:

 * **[Fullscreen Slides](http://abcfolio.com/help/wordpress-plugin-fullscreen-slides/)**
 * **[Andora Lightbox](http://wordpress.org/plugins/andora-lightbox/)**